Mid Mountains Legal Blog

 How do I set up a life estate?

-A life estate is created by a person’s will.
-There is nothing in place until the person dies.
-Upon their death, the life estate is created.
-It is then generally administered by the executors for the life tenant’s lifetime in accordance with the terms of the will.
+A life estate is created by a person’s Will.
+Upon the death of the Will-maker, the life estate is created.
+It is then generally administered by the executors for the life tenant’s lifetime in accordance with the terms of the Will.

 Are there conditions which may apply to a life estate?